Cotton Valley Rail Trail, NH

 Running from Wakefield to Wolfeboro by the Eastern shores of Winnipesaukee, the former 1872 railroad branch line is twelve miles in length and takes a picturesque route alongside Lake Wentworth, through forested terrain and across the wetlands enveloping Pike Brook.
 This setting makes for one of the most charming and scenic rail trails in New Hampshire.

-Green Square Dark Green Square 5★ Cotton Valley Rail Trail 12.0 miles each way, easy, low to moderate gradient
+5★ Cotton Valley Rail Trail 12.0 mi ea way, easy, low to moderate gradient

 Unique trail uses require unique trail design on the Cotton Valley Rail Trail.
 Existing railroad track remains in place almost throughout the full length of the route.
 Where practicable a hardpack trail capable of two-way traffic runs parallel, but constrained terrain in some sections make it difficult to maintain parallel rail-and-trail so instead the trail runs in between the rails themselves.
 Sharing the track with infrequent motor rail car traffic isn't dangerous as the vehicles proceed at a slow pace, but there does remain a significant hazard of this trail design - the many transitions on the route.